 But before labeling takes place, organic farmers must first obtain certification from a National Organic Program by means of inspection.
 After that, the farmers are required to meet a long list of requirements including land requirements, seed and planting practices, pest management and the handling of the organic produce.

 Only after following these guidelines will food products, skin products, including oils receive the seal.
 This is quite comforting knowing that only the safest standards are used in the in the production of organic essential oils.

 Hopefully reading this article has given you the insight needed to make a more educated choice when purchasing essential oils.
-The USDA stamp may increase the price of the essential oil a bit, but your overall health and well-being are worth the price.
-Organic Essential oils are clearly the best choice as they are more potent, healthier, and pose no threat to the human body.
+The USDA stamp may increase the price of the essential oil, but your overall health and well-being are worth the price.
+Organic Essential oils are clearly the best choice as they are 100% natural (not just some empty claims on a label) more potent, healthier, and pose no threat to the human body.

-As I'm sure you've heard that "good things come in small packages" and "less is more" - these are totally true when it comes to high-quality essential oils, so I hope you'll keep these in mind when you'll make your next purchase.
+As I'm sure you've heard that "good things come in small packages" and "less is more" - these are totally true when it comes to high-quality essential oils because you only need to use a little to get the results you need, so I hope you'll keep these in mind when you'll make your next purchase.